-We still don’t have clarity on this, but a new supply chain report seems to suggest that Apple’s manufacturing partners are now preparing for production…
+We still don’t have clarity on this, but a new supply chain report suggests that Apple’s manufacturing partners are now preparing for production…

 A new M6 MacBook Pro should offer much more than a performance boost.
 We expect to see the first major overhaul of the machine in many years.

-The redesign is expected to include a lighter and thinner form factor, a Dynamic Island instead of a notch, an OLED display and, reportedly, a touchscreen.
+The redesign is expected to include a lighter, thinner form factor, a Dynamic Island instead of a notch, an OLED display, and, reportedly, a touchscreen.
 It has also been suggested that there could be a cellular option.

-Existing MacBook Pro models still use an IPS LCD display, but with a mini-LED backlight creating greater control and contrast than previous generations.
+Existing MacBook Pro models still use an IPS LCD with a mini-LED backlight, providing greater control and contrast than previous generations.
 The move to OLED will bring MacBooks in line with the improved screen technology already used on iPhones and iPads.

-We are planning a launch at the end of this year, although a recent Bloomberg The report cast a little doubt on this.
+We are planning a launch at the end of this year, although a recent Bloomberg report cast a bit of doubt on that.

 Bloomberg’s Mark Gurman reports in his newsletter today that Apple is facing some production issues due to industry-wide memory shortages.
 Supply constraints mean the MacBook Pro launch is slightly delayed and may not arrive until early next year.

-However, a supply chain report published in The Elect says Samsung is preparing for mass production of the display.
+However, a supply chain report published in The Elec says Samsung is preparing to mass-produce the display.
 He says the company now reliably meets the required quality standards.

-Samsung Display will begin mass production of 8.6 generation OLED panels no earlier than next month.
-The produced panels are expected to be used in Apple MacBook Pro 14-inch and 16-inch models.
+Samsung Display will begin mass production of 8.6-generation OLED panels no earlier than next month.
+The panels produced are expected to be used in the Apple MacBook Pro 14-inch and 16-inch models.
 The volume of this year’s supply is estimated at around 2 million units.

 They report estimates that the displays could begin shipping to Apple’s assembly partners in about two months.